TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/01-Source/Pages/ConfigurationFile/MarkupProcessing/MarkupProcessing.draft.md

 The default value is enough for the starting of the development when the files quantity is not large, but as files quantity will become more, the increasing of default value could require.
-The detecting of the changes in file and rebuilding staring are being logged, so consider the increasing of **periodBetweenFileUpdatingAndRebuildingStarting__seconds** if some files changes still being logged immediately after rebuilding started.
+The detecting of the changes in file and rebuilding staring are being logged, so consider the increasing of **secondsBetweenFileUpdatingAndStartingOfRebuilding** if some files changes still being logged immediately after rebuilding started.